faizannaseerr/faizannaseerr/README.md

 - 👋 Hi, I’m @faizannaseerr
-- 👀 I’m interested in sports (I hate coding)
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning computer science at UofT 🥳
 - 💞️ I’m looking to collaborate on anything related to software engineering
 - 📫 How to reach me - f.naseer@mail.utoronto.ca